Wednesday, 1 July 2015

 So the menu was ham sandwiches with salad, to which we added a handful of fresh herbs – basil, chives and parsley – that we took from a planter on the railing of the cabin.
 We sipped the wine daintily from plastic containers.

 After that a siesta was called for in the deep shade of the catalpa.
-Some council workers came around in a truck to water the flower beds, and even the herb planter, and I listened tranquilly while the emperor Domitian was set upon and assassinated on my iPod.
+Some council workers came around in a truck to water the flower beds, and even the herb planter, and I listened tranquilly to my iPod while the emperor Domitian was set upon and assassinated .

 It was too hot to do any exploration so we got out a hard crossword that we had brought with us and amused ourselves with that until the sun began to lose some of its force.